lyansaud/Academinc_Louis_Yansaud/content/home/about.md

 # Biography

 I am a M.S. graduate in Business Analytics with an emphasis in data science from the University of Southern California, Marshall School of Business.
-My interets include Statistical Programming in R, Fraud Analytics, People Analytics and Healthcare Analytics.
+My interests include Statistical Programming in R, Fraud Analytics, People Analytics and Healthcare Analytics.
 I am primarily focused on the application of statistical, computational, quantitative, econometric, and management tools to the informational flows for the purpose of addressing business needs.
 I am really interested in applying Big Data to create a high level of customer service every day with the ultimate goal of making people happy.

 My **<a href="#projects">projects</a>** and **<a href="#posts">posts</a>** include web scraping, data visualization, data cleaning, sentiment analysis, supervised and unsupervised machine learning.